This mall manager accounting system is affordable and fair - guaranteed!

 A favorite ploy is to charge a relatively small amount for 'one user' or 'one station' and escalate the cost as the number of users/stations increases.
 Liberty (Resaleworld.com) charges $21/month for 1 user, $51/month for 5 users, yes, $612 per year for support - whether it's used or not.
 (They actually refer to this as "insurance".)

-Anyone getting locked into a software program must certainly be away that the amount of the monthly or annual payment for support will increase.
+Anyone getting locked into a software program must certainly be aware that the amount of the monthly or annual payment for support will increase.
 Picking on Liberty again, the monthly fee for one user in 2013 was $17.

 Some vendors (like Best Consignment Shop Software) don't have monthly or annual support plans so going that route assures that the software user won't be trapped into support fees that increase every year.
 Neither need there be a concern that shop owners will be forced into enrolling in the 'support plan'.
 Using the same vendor as an example, when software clients call for help, they are asked, "Are you enrolled in the support plan?".
 If not, the client is offered only two options: 1) Pay to enroll or 2) pay more for the service call ($150 vs $100).

 Be wary of any vendor claiming that the support plan is 'optional'.
-It exists for a reason: to get people to pay for it, so when a vendor makes such a claim, pause long enough for him or her to disclose the consequences of not enrolling in the plan and when that information is not forthcoming, know to ask, "What are the consequences if I don't elect to enroll?".
+It exists for a reason: to get people to pay for it, so when a vendor makes such a claim, pause long enough for them to disclose the consequences of not enrolling in the plan and when that information is not forthcoming, know to ask, "What are the consequences if I don't elect to enroll?".

 Updates